ElMassimo/capybara-compose/docs/api/index.md

 ### **find_link**
-Finds a link on the page.
+Finds a link in the [current context].

 - **Arguments**: `([locator], **options)`